utcs356/sp25/_pages/4_congestion_flow_control.md

 **Flow Control and Advertised Window**

 * The **receiver’s advertised window** determines the maximum amount of data the sender can transmit.
-  * The UT TCP header includes the `advertised_window` field to communicate this value.
+  * The UT-TCP header includes the `advertised_window` field to communicate this value.
     * The advertised window is calculated as: `advertised_window = MAX_NETWORK_BUFFER - (last_recv - last_read)`
   * The receiver updates the advertised window (`sock->send_adv_win`) as it processes incoming data.